 Orlando – The City Beautiful – is the third-largest city in Florida.
-It is a veritable playground for theme parks and resorts, hosting both Universal City Studios and Walt Disney World.
+It is a veritable playground for theme parks and resorts, hosting Universal City Studios and Walt Disney World.

 Table of Contents